B-Lukas/orly-poster/README.md

 # ORLY
-Done with https://github.com/thepracticaldev/orly-full-res and gimp
+Done with pictures from https://github.com/thepracticaldev/orly-full-res and gimp.